 - Relapse-prevention aftercare programmes

 Other mindfulness and holistic therapies, such as meditation and yoga, help patients address their cravings and help keep their minds occupied while undertaking treatment.
+Of course, every person is different, and we will work with you to find the best therapies to help your specific circumstances.

-Some drug rehab clinics offer hyperbaric oxygen therapy to repair damaged blood vessels.
+Some of our drug rehab clinics offer hyperbaric oxygen therapy to repair damaged blood vessels.
 This depends on the individual case being treated and whether the cocaine addiction is considered severe enough to constitute such a therapy.

 Following rehab, many patients follow a 12-month aftercare programme, with a strong focus on support groups and regular counselling meetings.
 Help for cocaine addiction is available, and treatment programmes can help you lead a healthy life.

-Treatment Options for Cocaine Addiction
+Treatment Settings for Cocaine Addiction

 If you are struggling with a cocaine addiction, it is important that you consider all treatment options.